broadinstitute/palantir-workflows/BenchmarkVCFs/SimpleBenchmark_README.md

 * `ref_fasta` - reference fasta file matching the input VCFs.
 * `ref_index` - reference fasta index.

 * `stratifier_intervals` - (default = `[]`) list of interval files to stratify by to compute benchmarking statistics over.
-These can be any of the allowed interval file formats supported by GATK, including bed and Picard interval_list files.**Regardless of input, an "empty" interval file will be added to perform benchmarking over without any subseting, which will have a corresponding empty label.** This is important when computing summary statistics in groups, since some programs(like pandas groupby) default to excluding entries with null values.
-The naming convention for the empty file is left empty to avoid collisions with user input names on other interval files.
 * `stratifier_labels` - (default = `[]`) list of names for the given `strat_intervals`.
 The order must match, and the sizes must agree.

-* `evaluation_intervals` - if provided, only variants inside this bed file will be counted in statistics.
+* `evaluation_intervals` - if provided, only variants inside this bed file will be counted in main statistics.
 Note this is slightly different from using a `strat_interval` because `vcfeval` will process variants on the boundary slightly differently here (see the RTG manual for details).
 This is intended to be used when one has a "high confidence" region for known truth samples.

 * `score_field` - (default = `"GQ"`) an optional field to use for stratifying ROC data.
-The `vcfeval` will be run to produce the proper ROC data with the given string input to `--vcf-score-field`.
+The `vcfeval` tool will be run to produce the proper ROC data with the given string input to `--vcf-score-field`.
 Example values include `"GQ"`, `INFO.<NAME>`, and `FORMAT.<NAME>`.
-See the `vcfeval` documentation for more information **WARNING**: Some values might not make sense to stratify when interested in *both* precision and recall statistics.
+See the `vcfeval` documentation for more information. **WARNING**: Some values might not make sense to stratify when interested in *both* precision and recall statistics.
 For example, with the value `FORMAT.DP` it might make sense to evaluate precision of calls made by depth in the callset, but often the baseline/truth doesn't have any intrinsic DP associated with each variant, and so any present in the baseline may lead to misleading recall statistics.
-See the section on [Interpreting Output Data](#interpreting-output-data) below for details.

 * `experiment` - an optional string to populate "Experiment" column in final output tables.
 Useful for incorporating Terra table information about experimental groups to do grouped analyses downstream, or for easier integration into provided visualizer tools.
 * `extra_column_name` - an optional string title for an additional column to add to final output tables, for downstream analysis.
 * `extra_column_value` - values to populate in the optional `extra_column`, if specified.
 To make downstream analysis easier by incorporating Terra table information, e.g. `MEAN_COVERAGE`.

-* `create_igv_session` - if true, an XML for an IGV session with relevant files will be created and output
+* `create_igv_session` - if true, an XML for an IGV session with relevant files will be created and output.
 * `optional_igv_bams` - an optional list of bams to include in the IGV session output; these are considered `String`s, so no overhead runtime cost is accrued from larger files.
 * `igv_session_name` - the name of the XML file for IGV.